• Skip to primary navigation

 Cranberry sauce seems to always be around for Thanksgiving but often gets mixed reviews.
 If you want to bring more people over to Team Cranberries, check out my Apple Cider Cranberry Sauce.
 It’s tart, sweet, and full of flavor!

 Adding apples gives it a familiar taste that blends well with the cranberries that we typically don’t see on our plates outside of November.
-Somehow, turkey and cranberry sauce are made for each other and are even more delicious smashed together on a sandwich roll the day after you feast.
+Somehow, turkey and cranberry sauce are made for each other and are even more delicious when smashed together on a sandwich roll the day after your feast.

 Apple Cider Cranberry Sauce